 Still, there are so many persistent myths that cholesterol is bad for you, while the truth is that some types of cholesterol are essential for you.
-However, another fact is that cholesterol is suitable for you only when regulated.
-Hence, you need to ensure that your cholesterol levels are not higher than average.
+However, another fact is that cholesterol is healthy for you only when it is regulated.
+So, it is essential for you to ensure that your cholesterol levels are well-balanced.

-There are two main types of cholesterol: low-density lipoprotein (LDL), or “bad” cholesterol, and high-density lipoprotein (HDL), or “good” cholesterol.
+There are two main types of cholesterol: low-density lipoprotein (LDL), also commonly known as “bad” cholesterol, and high-density lipoprotein (HDL), or the “good” cholesterol.

 On the other hand, HDL cholesterol helps eliminate “bad” LDL cholesterol by absorbing and carrying it back to the liver, which then flushes it from the body.

-The combined amount of LDL cholesterol and HDL cholesterol in your blood is called Total Cholesterol.
-Total and LDL cholesterol levels should be lower.
+The combined amount of LDL and HDL cholesterol in your blood is called Total Cholesterol.
+Total and LDL cholesterol levels should be lower in the body.
 On the other hand, since HDL cholesterol reduces the risk of heart attack or stroke, it is considered good.
 Healthy cholesterol levels in the blood should be:

-Everyone of age 20 and older should have their cholesterol measured at least once every five years.
+Ideally, everyone of age 20 and above should have their cholesterol measured at least once every five years.
 In addition, it is best to have a blood test called a “lipoprotein profile” to determine your cholesterol numbers.